momen567/shinner/README.md

 # 📝 Installation
 First, you need to download chromedriver.exe and put it in the same folder as the tool.
 You can find it [here.](https://chromedriver.chromium.org/downloads)
 Before using the tool, run `pip3 install -r requirements.txt` to install the required dependencies.
 After that, simply run the tool using `python3 shinner.py`

+If you're using the release version, just make sure chromedriver.exe is in the same folder as the tool.

 # 🖤 Support
 First, open an issue on the repo.
 If I don't get back to youi in 24 hours, then [join my Discord](https://madebyzuoa.github.io/discord) for support.
 You should only ask for help if you have an issue with the tool itself and not your PC.
 If you don't know how to use a command line and python, you shouldn't be using my tool.